Applying Maslow's Hierarchy to a School

 A school head who internalises both theories has a richer motivation toolkit than one who knows only one.

-Key warning: staff can drop back to lower levels when those needs are threatened.
-A callously handled layoff sends remaining staff back to safety mode and damages motivation across the school.
-Difficult decisions must be implemented humanely to preserve the higher-level engagement that the school depends on.
+A callously handled layoff sends remaining staff back to safety mode.
+This damages motivation across the school.
+Even difficult decisions must be implemented humanely.

 How was this article?